 Hold Infinity in the palm of your hand

 Markel, the older brother of Father Zossima in Dostoevsky’s The Brothers Karamazov who dies from consumption at the age of seventeen, experiences a religious conversion shortly before he dies and asks forgiveness of nature and the birds for not having properly appreciated their beauty.
 Berdyaev oftentimes expresses his alienation from a hostile objectified reality, to the degree that he is sometimes accused of being a Gnostic.
 This just means that he too is fallen, and despite being a mystic, prophet, and philosopher, he had a tendency to experience what seemed like objectified reality: a world of objects that stand against the individual.
-This is related to Heidegger’s complaint of the instrumental frame of mind that looks at a forest and calculates the number of planks the trees could be made into.
+This is related to Heidegger’s complaint about the instrumental frame of mind that looks at a forest and calculates the number of planks the trees can be cut into.
+The world as raw materials.
 This does not describe the world that God created.

 “I am human and nothing human is foreign to me,” comes from a play by Terence and the character uttering these words is using them to justify malicious gossiping about his neighbors.
 But, people have found it to express a beautiful and true sentiment.
 So, perhaps when we see artificial things that we normally regard as ugly, we should look at them as things created by our brothers.
 Even an ugly building on an uninhabited foreign planet would indicate that intelligent life had been there, though perhaps morally stunted in some way, like the rest of us.
 Despite its apparent ugliness, we would regard it with wonder and excitement.